 So I am writing this from home in Aberdeenshire, I have left Edinburgh and my CodeClan learning experience has finished...
 After 16 weeks of full-time study, lectures, homework, projects, and no life I have graduated.
 Go me!
 I did it and have a certificate to prove it.
 I am a trained coder...
 A certificate from the Scottish Qualifications Authority should also follow shortly.
 I am one of about 100 graduates from Scotland's first and only digital skills academy.
 How cool is that!

-I imagine what it is like to work at Google, People huddled around laptops, dress down Friday every day, chill-out spaces, and table tennis room.
-With hindsight, we were fully absorbed into a little CodeClan cocoon and the environment was set up with the purpose of learning to code and do it supported by your tutors, support staff, and fellow cohorts.
+I imagine what it is like to work at Google, People huddled around laptops, dressed down on Friday every day, in chill-out spaces, and table tennis rooms.
+With hindsight, we were fully absorbed into a little CodeClan cocoon and the environment was set up to learn to code and do it supported by your tutors, support staff, and fellow cohorts.
 It was a brilliant place to study and work.

 Before I go into what I have learned here are key some figures from my time:

-• 109 - I created one hundred and nine GitHub repositories full of code
+- 109 - I created one hundred and nine GitHub repositories

-• 26 - I participated in twenty-six paired programming lab exercises
+- 26 - I participated in twenty-six paired programming labs

 So what have I learned in 16 weeks?
 It's quite a lot of hours but quite a short time to become an expert.